mgoldsmith1/Loyola-Virtual-Exchange/osc-project-6/Contributions.md

 # Make Pull Requests
 https://services.github.com/on-demand/github-cli/open-pull-request-github

-Use the command line to make the pull-request:
+If you're using the command line to make the pull-request:

 Push your commits to the remote, and set a tracking branch.
 Type:
 ```bash